tweedegolf/storage-abstraction/README.md

 ### Configuration URL

-All configuration urls start with a protocol:
+Configuration urls always start with a protocol that defines the storage type:

-- `local://` for local storage
+- `local://` &rarr; local storage
-- `gcs://` for Google Cloud
+- `gcs://` &rarr; Google Cloud
-- `s3://` for Amazon S3
+- `s3://` &rarr; Amazon S3
-- `b2://` for Backblaze B2
+- `b2://` &rarr; Backblaze B2

 What follows after this protocol is the part that contains the configuration of the storage: